radiantlogicinc/iddm-lite/documentation/CONFIGURING_IDDM_LITE_SETUP_IMAGE.md

 export TARGET_RDN=
 ```

 WARNING: This is not recommended.
-The feature was designed exclusively for this Home Depot deployment and may not support all permutations of configurations.
-If possible, avoid leveraging this feature.
+The feature was designed exclusively for a specific customer request, and it may not support all permutations of configurations.
+If the rename fails in any way, runtime errors are guaranteed.
+Use this carefully and only with thorough testing.

 ## Configuring Datasources